rubikan/good-boi/data/help.md

 Static Files:
 * fuckin | fockin           - Posts the ProZD "THEY FUCKIN" mp3 file

+Voice Channel:
+* join                      - Joins the voice channel of the user
+* join <channel>            - Joins the given voice channel
+* leave                     - Leaves any voice channel the bot is currently connected to

 xkcd:
 * xkcd                      - Posts the most recent xkcd comic
 * xkcd random               - Posts a random xkcd comic